-An intrepid American wandering the world in search of special people, places, experiences and stories, I enjoy the process of getting to know a new destination slowly as opposed to racking up passport stamps.
+I wander the world in search of extraordinary people, places, and experiences, and am an advocate of slow travel.
 I've lived Asia, Europe and North America, and speak French, Italian, Spanish, Uzbek and Vietnamese (all to varying degrees of fluency).

-More specifically, I'm thrilled to have been chosen as kimkim's first Global Travel Specialist.
-Starting December 1st, I'll be spending the year in Nepal, Iceland, Peru and Italy (you can follow me on Instagram @gldncrl).
+More specifically, I'm spending the year in Nepal, Iceland, Peru and Italy as kimkim's first Global Travel Specialist (you can follow me on Instagram @gldncrl).
 I'm also a freelance writer whose byline has appeared in The New York Times and AFAR.com, and is penning a guidebook to Bhutan.

 How did you get involved in travel?

 "I've been traveling since I was a toddler, but it was only after graduate school in Scotland that I officially began working in the travel industry.
 For seven years, I was a publicist at a boutique travel PR agency in New York City, handling media relations for destinations like New Zealand and Quebec, as well as tour operators specializing in Africa, India, Italy, France and Central Asia.
 In late 2013, I quit to research and write a travel guidebook to Bhutan and explore my passion for travel via freelance writing.
 The risk paid off because now I have the ultimate dream job! "

 Please share a unique travel experience you will never forget.

 "Getting upgraded to first class on a Delta flight from New York to Detroit, and ending up in the same row as President Bill Clinton! "